Viol2000/hao-ai-lab.github.io/content/blogs/lookaheadreasoning/index.md

 Figure 3 shows the orthogonality of LR and Speculative Decoding (SD).
 Subplot (a) shows that while LR alone with varying draft step number reaches a speedup around 1.4x, adding SD boosts this to approximately 1.9x.
 Similarly, subplot (b) illustrates that SD alone with varying Speculative Token Numbers peaks around 1.55x speedup, but combining it with LR again achieves up to 1.9×.
 Collectively, these results highlight that while either method in isolation offers limited gains, their combination consistently yields the most significant performance improvements, aligning with our theoretical analysis.

+## Cost Analysis

+Lookahead Reasoning involves three distinct models: a **target model**, a **draft model** responsible for speculative step generation, and a **judge model** that performs semantic verification.
+Naturally, this setup demands more GPU memory compared to running a single target model, as all three models must be loaded concurrently.

+In addition, the method executes multiple reasoning sequences in parallel, which enables better utilization of GPU parallelism.
+However, this comes at the cost of potentially wasted computation for speculative steps that are ultimately rejected during verification.
+While this parallelism offers significant speedup opportunities, it introduces a trade-off between computational efficiency and speculative accuracy.

 ## Get Started with Lookahead Reasoning

 We have implemented lookahead reasoning upon [vllm](https://github.com/vllm-project/vllm).
-Try to accelerate your LRM with [lookahead reasoning](https://github.com/hao-ai-lab/LookaheadDecoding)!
+Try to accelerate your LRM with [lookahead reasoning](https://github.com/hao-ai-lab/LookaheadDecoding) in a few lines!

 ## Citation